freeCodeCamp project Mean-Variance-Standard Deviation Calculator

 - I'll create a variable named

-, which holds 9 numbers in a 3x3 matrix. - I'll calculate the values for summation on the matrix to see if everything works as expected.
+matrix, which holds 9 numbers in a 3x3 matrix. - I'll calculate the values for summation on the matrix to see if everything works as expected.

 - I'll wrap the calculating process in a general function named